Need a job in Berlin? CareerFoundry has the answer.

 This involves three to five months of flexible training in a high-demand tech specialization.
 At the end of the course?
 You are guaranteed an industry job.

-Plus, if you register at the job centre, you could get paid during these three to five months of training.
+Plus, if you register at the job centre, they could pay for your training.

 After you sign up for CareerFoundry, they assign you a real team of people for your training.